INCLUSIVE PLAY

 ✔ Take into account the 4 human types ‘Energizers, Structure seekers, Builders and Observers‘;

-✔ Take interplay for granted, don’t treat it as ‘something special’;
+✔ Make playing together natural, don’t treat it as ‘something special’;

 ✔ Involve stakeholders in the entire process, even after placement & realization; working together, by working together;